johnschleider/schleider-highlights/3. Aggregate Profits/README.md

-# Macro and Micro: Examining the Relationship Between Accounts of Large Firms and the US Economy
+# Wall and Main: Assessing Aggregations of Public Firms and Macroeconomic Accounts

 ## Summary